 Common Task Buttons: Shortcut keys help you choose the right time and temperature via preset cycles for popular foods and drinks, like popcorn, pizza and hot beverages.
 Some shortcuts allow you to add time to the cycle without stopping the oven, while other shortcuts include defrost and reheat options.
 Perhaps the most intriguing shortcut softens and melts, making it perfect for ice cream and chocolate.

 Enhanced Ventilation: Installed microwaves offer the option of venting or non-venting, depending on personal preference and placement.
 A vented hood sends exhaust outdoors, while non-vented circulates the air indoors through a carbon filter.
-Venting power is indicated as CFM or cubic feet per minute.
-When buying, remember that the higher the number, the greater the airflow.
+Venting power is indicated as CFM, or cubic feet per minute.
+When buying, remember - the higher the number, the greater the airflow.

 Many convenience meals offer cooking instructions based on wattage.
-Remember to make a mental note of your microwave’s wattage for accurate food preparation.
+Figure in your microwave’s wattage for accurate food preparation.

-There are currently no ENERGY STAR® microwaves on the market, but you can still find ways to save.
-Look for a microwave with variable power settings and on/off controls.
-You can improve cooking performance and time all while using less energy.
+There are currently no ENERGY STAR® microwaves on the market, but you can still find ways to save time and energy.
+Look for a microwave with variable power settings for improved cooking performance while using less energy.